Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Introduction

 \begin{cor} For every $\epsilon>0$, there exists $d_0$ such that if $\Delta \geq d_0$ and $G$ is a graph with maximum degree at most $\Delta$, then there exists a proper $(a:b)$-coloring $\vph$ of $G$ for some positive integers $a$ and $b$ with $a \leq (1+\epsilon)\Delta b$ such that \begin{enumerate} \item $\vph$ is a fractional proper conflict-free $(a:b)$-coloring of $G$, \item for any set $C$ of colors with size less than $5b/2$, every component of the subgraph of $G$ induced by the vertices that use only colors in $C$ has at most two vertices, and \item $|\vph(v) \cap \vph(w)| \leq b/2$ for any distinct vertices $v,w$ of $G$. \end{enumerate} \end{cor}

 Statement 1 of Corollary \ref{fractional_cor} implies that the fractional version of Conjecture \ref{max_deg_conj} holds asymptotically.
-Statement 2 of Corollary \ref{fractional_cor} gives the asymptotically optimal upper bound for the fractional version of many types of coloring that address properties of bi-chomratic components, such as acyclic coloring, star coloring, frugal coloring, and linear coloring.
+Statement 2 of Corollary \ref{fractional_cor} gives the asymptotically optimal upper bound for the fractional version of many types of coloring that address properties of bi-chromatic components, such as acyclic coloring, star coloring, frugal coloring, and linear coloring.
 It is also a fractional analogue of Corollary~\ref{cor_strong_star_linear}, but now each $2b$-colored component has at most two vertices, which is clearly optimal.

 The paper is organized as follows.
 To emphasize the key ideas in our proofs of Theorems~\ref{main_graph}, \ref{hyper_main} and \ref{hyper_fixed_rank}, for clarity we first present the proofs assuming certain estimates of quantities involving 2-associated Stirling numbers, which count the number of partitions of a set with certain properties.
-In Sections~\ref{sec2} and~\ref{sec3} we prove those estimates via a sequence of lemmas.
+In Section~\ref{sec2} (and the appendix) we prove those estimates via a sequence of lemmas.
 Finally, we prove Theorem~\ref{fractional_intro} and Corollary~\ref{fractional_cor} in Section~\ref{frac-sec}.

-\section{Proof of Theorems~\ref{main_graph}, \ref{hyper_main} and \ref{hyper_fixed_rank}}
+\section{Proof of Theorems~\ref{main_graph}, \ref{hyper_main}, and \ref{hyper_fixed_rank}}

-In this section, we prove Theorems~\ref{main_graph} and~\ref{hyper_main}.
+In this section, we prove Theorems~\ref{main_graph}, \ref{hyper_main}, and \ref{hyper_fixed_rank}.
 The proofs use a clever inductive counting argument introduced by Rosenfeld~\cite{rosenfeld1} and extended by Wanless and Wood~\cite{WW}.
 This technique works well for many problems amenable to the Lov\'{a}sz Local Lemma or entropy compression, but often gives~simpler proofs.
 Our proof actually works for a slightly more general setting.
-For an integer $t$, a graph $G$, and a hypergraph $\Hy$ with $V(\Hy)=V(G)$, we say that $\vph$ is a \EmphE{proper $t$-conflict-free coloring of $(G,\Hy)$}{-9mm} if it is a proper coloring of $G$ such that for every $e \in E(\Hy)$, there exists a color that is used $k$ times by $\vph$ on $e$ for some $k \in [t]$.
+For an integer $t$, a graph $G$, and a hypergraph $\Hy$ with $V(\Hy)=V(G)$, we say that $\vph$ is a \EmphE{proper $t$-conflict-free coloring of $(G,\Hy)$}{-9mm} if it is a proper coloring of $G$ such that for every $f \in E(\Hy)$,\footnote{For clarity, we always use $e$ to denote the base of the natural logarithm, which is the constant $2.71828\cdots$.
+For an edge of a hypergraph, we typically use $f$.} there exists a color that is used $k$ times by $\vph$ on $f$ for some $k \in [t]$.
 Note that conflict-free colorings of $(G,\Hy)$ are exactly $1$-conflict-free colorings of $(G,\Hy)$.

 When applying the aforementioned inductive counting argument to proper $t$-conflict-free coloring, the computation involves $t$-associated Stirling numbers of the second kind, denoted by $S_t(d,i)$; for positive integers $t$, $i$, and $d$, the quantity \Emph{$S_t(d,i)$} is defined as the number of partitions of the set $[d]$ into $i$ parts, each of size at least $t$.
 Now we can state and prove our first key lemma.